sskset/3pl/README.md

 1. Run \*.sln with Visual Studio 2017
 2. Start GroupTestStudentAPI project
-3. Use Postman to create a POST request
+3. Use Postman to create a POST request with following body (raw string) to http://localhost:5010/api/GroupTestStudent
     > {
         {'','',’Simon’,'',''},
         {'',’Sergey', '','Thomas',''},